 The delivery address specifies the location to which the USPS is to deliver a mailpiece.
 Except for mail prepared with detached address labels under 4.0, the piece must have the address of the intended recipient, visible and legible, only on the side of the piece bearing postage.

 All mail not bearing a simplified address must bear a delivery address that contains at least the following elements in this order from the top line:

-1. ZIP Codes are required on Priority Mail Express, commercial First-Class Mail, First-Class Package Service, Periodicals, Standard Mail, Package Services and Parcel Select mailpieces, all mail sent to military addresses within the United States and to APO and FPO addresses, official mail, Business Reply Mail, and merchandise return service mail.
+- ZIP Codes are required on Priority Mail Express, commercial First-Class Mail, First-Class Package Service — Commercial, Periodicals, USPS Marketing Mail, Package Services and Parcel Select mailpieces, all mail sent to military addresses within the United States and to APO and FPO addresses, official mail, Business Reply Mail, and USPS Returns service packages.

 A complete address has all the address elements necessary to allow an exact match with the current USPS ZIP+4 Product to obtain the finest level of ZIP+4 code for the delivery address.
 A complete address may be required on mail at some automation prices.

 - Addressee name or other identifier and/or firm name where applicable.

 - Private mail box designator and number (PMB 300 or #300).

 - Urbanization name (Puerto Rico only, ZIP Code prefixes 006 to 009, if area is so designated).